-Entering his seventh season, coach Marlon LeBlanc has made his presence felt both on and off the pitch at West Virginia University, and on the national circuit.
+In his 11th season, coach Marlon LeBlanc has made his presence felt both on and off the pitch at West Virginia University, and on the national circuit.
 LeBlanc has guided WVU to four NCAA tournaments, advancing to at least the second round in all four appearances, including the NCAA Sweet 16 in 2007, while also winning the Big East regular-season championship in 2006.
-WVU also has been ranked in the Top 25 in every season over the past six years.
+WVU also has been ranked in the Top 25 in nine of LeBlanc’s 10 seasons.

 Looking to continue the success from the previous season, LeBlanc was able to lead WVU to an 11-8-1 record in 2011, the second consecutive 11-win season.
 WVU earned the No. 2 seed in the Big East tournament and advanced to the second round of the NCAA tournament, defeating No. 25 Xavier before falling to No. 5 Maryland.